Kharqamar incident: Human rights organizations

-Manzoor Pashteen, chairman of PTM, said "this is a follow up of [military spokesman Asif Ghafoor’s] threat of ‘time is up'," as the military had warned the PTM the previous month that the movement would be no longer tolerated.
-Referring to the crackdown against PTM and the detention of several PTM activists following the incident, Pashteen said: “In the past, [the Pakistani military] wanted to stop protests.
+Manzoor Pashteen, chairman of PTM, said "this is a follow up of [military spokesman Asif Ghafoor’s] threat of ‘time is up'," as the military had warned the PTM the previous month that the movement's actions would be no longer tolerated.
+Referring to the crackdown against PTM and the detention of several PTM activists following the incident, Pashteen said: “In the past, they (the armed forces) wanted to stop protests.
 Now they want to stop the movement.
 They have directly arrested the leadership and begun a campaign to malign them [on social media].”

 Amnesty International strongly condemned this attack and called upon Pakistani authorities to have an impartial investigation.
 Its press release said:

 Under international law, lethal force can only ever be used by law enforcement authorities when strictly necessary to protect life.
 When lethal force has been used, every incident should be fully investigated to determine if there was any use of excessive force and if any resulting killing was unlawful.
 Those found responsible for the use of excessive force or for unlawful killings should be brought to justice through fair trials without resort to the death penalty.

 The Human Rights Commission of Pakistan (HRCP) also condemned this incident and demanded investigation, setting up of a parliamentary commission, and immediate release of all detained activists.
 In a press release, it said:

 There must be a serious attempt to genuinely address the grievances of the local population, which the PTM has been articulating peacefully for well over a year.
 Moreover, with the passage of the 26th Constitutional Amendment, the state must ensure that the media and civil society have independent access to the former FATA.
 The country’s mainstream media must also understand its responsibility to report on this region fairly.

 Europe Solidaire Sans Frontières launched an international call for the release of Ali Wazir and Mohsin Dawar and withdrawal of false cases against them.

 South Asians for Human Rights (SAHR) also expressed its discontent on the incident and stated in its press release:

 SAHR calls upon the government of Pakistan to conduct an effective and independent investigation over the reported killing of the activists.
 SAHR urges the relevant authorities to respect the fundamental human rights of the people in Waziristan including the recognition of their genuine demands that are within the parameter of rights guaranteed under the Constitution.
 We call on the Pakistan government to immediately release Ali Wazir and Mohsin Dawar, the elected representatives of the people of Waziristan, and other protesters arrested at the protest site.